The Ultimate Limoncello Drizzle Mascarpone Cake Recipe

 1. Can I make this cake without limoncello?

 Yes!
-Substitute limoncello with additional fresh lemon juice and a bit of honey or simple syrup for a similar flavor.
+Simply replace the limoncello with extra lemon juice and add a bit of honey or simple syrup for sweetness.
+The cake will still have a lovely citrus flavor.

 2. How can I make this cake more moist?

-Ensure you don’t overbake the cake.
-You can also brush the layers with a simple lemon syrup for extra moisture.
+To enhance the cake’s moisture, don’t overbake it.
+You can also brush the layers with a simple lemon syrup (equal parts sugar and lemon juice heated until the sugar dissolves).

 3. Can I prepare this cake in advance?